 STORE WHAT YOU EAT AND EAT WHAT YOU STORE

-Choose the coolest area in your house or garage that is clean with no risk of freezing.
-Do everything you can to keep it cool: lowest level if you’ve got a basement, no windows, outside walls if possible, no carpet, no heating vents, dark.
+COLD STORAGE Choose the coolest area in your house or garage that is clean with no risk of freezing.
+Do everything you can to keep it cool: lowest level if you’ve got a basement, no windows, outside walls if possible, no carpet, no heating vents, and dark.
 Vegetables like potatoes and onions will last for months, beets for a couple weeks at best.
-If you have a very cold room, you may even be able to keep carrots packed in CLEAN sand for an additional month or two, and possibly even cabbage short term if its cool enough.
-It is a temporary short term storage method, extending the season another month or two – the key being to EAT it, don’t leave it there for months.
+If you have a very cold room, you may even be able to keep carrots packed in CLEAN sand for an additional month or two, and possibly even cabbage short-term if it’s cool enough.
+COLD STORAGE is a temporary short-term storage method, extending the season another month or two or three – the key being to EAT it, don’t leave it there for months.
 Rotation is important.
 Most modern homes are not built for cold storage.

-Room is always an issue in any fridge and over packing your fridge reduces its effectiveness to keep everything at a consistently cold enough but not too cold temperature.
-Additional fridges are additional costs involved in running them.
+2. REFRIGERATION Room is always an issue in any fridge and over packing your fridge reduces its effectiveness to keep everything at a consistently cold enough but not too cold temperature.
+Additional fridges have additional costs involved in running them.
 It is an excellent, though temporary, short term storage method.
 Count your time in weeks at best.
 Eat your food storage to keep it rotated.

-I always can these lovelies in a hot water process.
-It is possible to freeze jams but I choose not.
+5. JAMS, JELLIES AND SYRUPS I always process these lovelies in a hot water canner.
+It is possible to freeze jams but I choose not to.
 Freezing always seems to require more sugar, and freezer space is a premium in my house.
+3 for directions on how to make your own jam click HERE

-is one of the oldest ways to preserve foods, keeping them safe to eat and maintaining reasonable nutrition.
+5. DEHYDRATING is one of the oldest ways to preserve foods, keeping them safe to eat and maintaining reasonable nutrition.
 Estimates are that up to 80% of original food value is preserved.
 Times to dehydrate range from 1-2 hours to 24+ hours, depending on what you’re drying.
 Pay particular attention to ensure there is no remaining moisture in individual pieces.

 Do NOT dehydrate high fat foods such as avocados, olives or nut butters, or dairy as the risk of food poisoning is too high.
 I personally do not dehydrate any kind of protein either.